 Burn tax forms.
 This can be done as part of a blockade or in a visible, legal site.
 In conjunction with burning tax forms, have a banner with the Daniel Berrigan quote “Pardon us, friends, for the fracture of good order, for burning paper instead of babies.”
 Fr.
 Berrigan wrote this explaining his role in burning Selective Service (military draft) files in Catonsville, Maryland, during the Vietnam War.
 Offer apologies for burning tax forms instead of Iraqi cities, Colombian villages, Palestinian schools, Afghan hospitals, etc.

-Conduct a and publicize the results in a press release or letter to the editor of your local paper. penny poll
+Conduct a penny poll and publicize the results in a press release or letter to the editor of your local paper.

 Have a bake sale using the theme “It will be a great day when our schools get all the money they need and the navy has to hold a bake sale to buy a battleship!”
 Remind people that the hundreds of cruise missiles being launched from navy ships cost $1 million each.
 Folks in Des Moines do this bake sale every year, giving the proceeds to the under-funded alternative high school.